sadysnaat/minio-carrierwave/README.md

 ![minio_ROR](https://github.com/sadysnaat/minio-carrierwave/blob/master/docs/Screenshot.png?raw=true)

 Example Ruby on Rails App that works with a Minio Server.
-We will use the **carrierwave** in our rails app to upload objects to a Minio Server.
+We will use the **carrierwave** gem in our rails app to upload objects to a Minio Server.
 Full code is available here : https://github.com/sadysnaat/minio-carrierwave, released under Apache 2.0 License.

 ## 1. Prerequisites